achoudh6/achoudh6.github.io/myprojects.md

 ## Academic Projects

 * Metal foams: Product Design
-| April 2018 – May 2018
+| `April 2018 – May 2018`

 * Programming a non-linear finite-element incremental approach for a Belleville washer
-| November 2017 – December 2017
+| `November 2017 – December 2017`

-- Study and summarization of "Anisotropic hyperelastic behavior of soft biological tissues Computer Methods in Biomechanics and Biomedical Engineering"
+* Study and summarization of "Anisotropic hyperelastic behavior of soft biological tissues Computer Methods in Biomechanics and Biomedical Engineering"
-| October 2017 – December 2017
+| `October 2017 – December 2017`

-- Piezolelectric Ultrasonic motors in Photography
+* Piezolelectric Ultrasonic motors in Photography
-| April 2017 – May 2017
+| `April 2017 – May 2017`

-5. Composite Structue analysis
+* Composite Structue analysis
-| 2017 – 2017
+| `2017 – 2017`

-6. Characterization of microstructure, mechanical properties of continuous and pulsed current gas tungsten arc-welded super-austenitic steel
+*  Characterization of microstructure, mechanical properties of continuous and pulsed current gas tungsten arc-welded super-austenitic steel
-| June 2014 – May 2015
+| `June 2014 – May 2015`

-7. Studies on bimetallic combinations between stainless steel AISI 416 and Inconel 718
+* Studies on bimetallic combinations between stainless steel AISI 416 and Inconel 718
-| October 2014 – April 2015
+| `October 2014 – April 2015`

-8. Optimization of alloying additions in steel mills using mixed integer linear programming in MatLab
+* Optimization of alloying additions in steel mills using mixed integer linear programming in MatLab
-| August 2014 – November 2014
+| `August 2014 – November 2014`

-9. Failure analysis on ASTM SA 210C vertical furnace boiler water wall tubes exposed to high temperature furnace side
+* Failure analysis on ASTM SA 210C vertical furnace boiler water wall tubes exposed to high temperature furnace side
-| December 2013 – July 2014
+| `December 2013 – July 2014`

-10. Energetics of the cyclone 'Thane': A study in moist fluid thermodynamics
+* Energetics of the cyclone 'Thane': A study in moist fluid thermodynamics
-| February 2014 – June 2014
+| `February 2014 – June 2014`

-11. Design and analysis of an adjustable propeller-type Kaplan Turbine
+* Design and analysis of an adjustable propeller-type Kaplan Turbine
-| August 2013 – November 2013`2013 - 2015`
+| `August 2013 – November 2013`